CiscoDevNet/sastre/README.md

     INFO: Task completed successfully

 Similar to the list task, show-template tasks can be used to display items from a target vManage, or a backup.
-With show-template, additional details about the selected items are displayed.
-The item id, name, or a regular expression can be used to select which item(s) to display.
+With show-template values, additional details about the selected items are displayed.
+A regular expression can be used to select which device templates to inspect.
+If the inspected templates have devices attached their values are displayed.

-    % sdwan show-template values --name DC_BASIC
+    % sdwan show-template values --regex DC_BASIC
     *** Template DC_BASIC, device vedge-dc1 ***
     +===============================================================================================================================================+
     | Name                              | Value                                | Variable                                                           |